Media Studies A level

 What will I study?

 The course is a combination of theory, research and practical application, needing good written and communication skills.
 At A level you will undertake critical analysis of a range of different media forms including television, advertising, print media and online media; applying a variety of theoretical approaches, along with an understanding of media language investigating how texts position audiences to respond in particular ways.
-Additionally you will carry out an individual practical production, for example a music video.
-Heavily weighted in terms of theory and analysis.
+Additionally you will carry out an individual practical production, for example a music video, which is heavily weighted in terms of theory and analysis.
 Practical work is worth 30% and each exam of the two exams is worth 35% of the final grade.

 Is this course right for me?